What are Negative Keywords and Why Do They Matter?

 Understanding Levels for Negative Keywords

-After you create your list of negative keywords and decide on match types you need to determine at what ad level you want them to be applied.
+After you create your list of negative keywords and decide on match types, you need to determine at what ad level you want them to be applied.

-• Account level: will add your negative keywords to your shared library so they may be used for multiple campaigns of your choice.
+• Account level: we will add your negative keywords to your shared library so they may be used for multiple campaigns of your choice.

 • Campaign level: is used for negative keywords that only apply within a single campaign.